-The climate programme supplements and strengthens the measures of the CO2 Act and promotes climate protection.
-It focuses on vocational training and providing information and consulting for energy cities and municipalities.
+The Climate Programme supplements and strengthens the measures of the CO2 Act and promotes climate protection.
+It focuses on vocational training for skilled workers and providing information and consulting for cities and communes.

 In the phase of the programme that begins in 2021, the Climate Programme will be supporting skilled workers and communes as they work to achieve Switzerland's extremely challenging net-zero target by 2050.
 It will also contribute to the other targets set under the Paris Agreement, specifically adaptation to climate change and climate-aligned financial flows.